matthew-dong-dev/personal-website/README.md

 ## What do you need to do to achieve a minimally viable website for PennApps?

-1. Askoski description: for your website & hackathon and a shortened version for your resume
-	- overview: combination of web dev & machine learning
-	- in progress is new search feature
-		- did ML research to produce keywords from mapping word2vec vectors onto BOW space that are searchable
 1. transfer *By the Numbers 2*
-1. finish resume
+1. finish resume & add to site
-1. finish about me page & find where to set thumbnail image?
+1. finish about me page
-1. customize background (picture or color) & logo (picture of yourself)
-1. add hyperlinks in *why education?*
+1. change favicon & remove dummy posts

 ## To do (Tier 1):